 - Early this morning we go birding in the diverse habitat around San Blas, with the endemic rufous-bellied chachalaca as one of our main targets.
 Migrants from the north may include black-headed and rose-breasted grosbeaks, as well as American redstarts and painted buntings.

 - We then explore the nearby Crocodile Farm Road – a great spot for raptors as they live in the open pastures and marshlands - before continuing this afternoon to Shrimp Pond Road for an afternoon of birding where we hope to see the stunning roseate spoonbills.

 - This evening we enjoy a boat cruise to visit the extensive mangrove forest and wetland of nearby La Tovara, home to tropical birds, turtles, iguanas and crocodiles.

-- Over the next couple of days we go birding in the surroundings.
-Our first visit is to Rancho Primavera, one of the prime birding spots in the vicinity, supporting more than 215 bird species, including parrots, trogons, cuckoos and 16 types of hummingbird.
+- Over the next couple of days we go birding on the nature reserve at the ranch, one of the prime birding spots in the vicinity, supporting more than 215 bird species, including parrots, trogons, cuckoos and 16 types of hummingbird.
 It is the best place to see the stunning and elusive rosy thrush-tanager, an absolute must for any keen birder!

 - During our stay we also visit Puerto Vallarta Botanical Garden, a bird reserve managed by ornithologists and members of international bird conservation agencies, with a strong focus on orchid conservation.

-- Accommodation: Rancho Primavera, Puerto Vallarta, 3-nights on full board basis.
+- Accommodation: Puerto Vallarta, 3-nights on full board basis.

-- Back on dry land, we go for our last lunch before heading to the airport to board a flight to Mexico City, where we connect to an overnight flight home.
+- This morning we drive to the pine-clad highlands of Paso Ancho and visit the private Military Macaw Nesting Sanctuary.
+After our visit we transfer back to Puerto Vallarta airport to board a flight to Mexico City, where we connect to an overnight flight home.